andreugallofre/andreu_website/content/project/MortageMe/index.md

 title: "EasyBicing"
 summary: |
-  Web application with node.js, Html and CSS to solve the problems that bicing users usually have
+  chatbot technology in order to make mortgage advisers virtual for the initial screening process, giving information to applications without having to go for a face-to-face meeting at a bank
-authors: [ Bernat Torres, Victor Sanchez, Andreu Gallofre ]
+authors: [ Jevgenij Chomutovskij, Usman Ijaz, Yijie Xu, Andreu Gallofré ]
-tags: [ code, website, noode.js ]
+tags: [ java, android, banking, Barclays ]
 categories: [ source ]
 date: 2018-11-11T11:23:56+02:00